Latvian Section of IBBY

 The annual Jānis Baltvilks Prize – an international sign of appreciation awarded to children’s writers from the Baltic Sea countries

-It was in 2005 that the first Jānis Baltvilks Prize was awarded to a children’s author and a book illustrator.
+In 2005 the first Jānis Baltvilks Prize was awarded to a children’s author and a book illustrator.
 It is now awarded every year on 24 July, the writer’s birthday.
 The award recipients from previous years are the Latvian writers Māris Rungulis, Māra Cielēna, Inese Zandere, Pauls Bankovskis, Juris Zvirgzdiņš and the artists Anita Paegle (twice), Juris Petraškevičs, Reinis Pētersons and Edmunds Jansons.

 From 2008 Jānis Baltvilks Prize is an international children’s literature award for the Baltic Sea countries and is awarded in Riga to a foreign writer and the translator of their work into Latvian.
-The winner of the first International Baltvilks Prize is the Estonian writer Aidi Vallik whose books about the life of a teenage girl named Anna have become equally popular in Latvia and Estonia; the translator’s prize was awarded to Maima Grīnberga.
-2009 the translator’s prize received Mudīte Treimane – our famous translator of Astrid Lindgren books.
+Winners have included the translator Maima Grīnberga as well as Mudīte Treimane – the translator of Astrid Lindgren books.

 Jānis Baltvilks Prize is listed as one of the most significant culture events endorsed by the Latvian government.